Menu

 • Terrorist groups: N/A.

-• The land area of Monaco is .8 square miles.
-That makes it the second smallest country in the world and the most densely populated.
+• Monaco’s land area is .8 square miles, making it the second smallest country in the world and the most densely populated.

 • The country does not have a military per se.
 The country’s defense, though, is in the hands of France.